ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 Applications are thus responsible for implementing security protocol fallback or version fallback by creating multiple Connections, if so desired.
-Alternatively, the Transport Services API MAY allow applications to specify that the Transport System is allowed to fallback to a specific other version of a protocol.
+Alternatively, the Transport Services API MAY allow applications to specify that fallback to a specific other version of a protocol is allowed by the Transport System.

 # Acknowledgements